The first of its kind, I-Familia is a global database for identifying missing persons based on international DNA kinship matching.

 The result of cutting-edge scientific research, the database seeks to identify missing persons or unidentified human remains when direct comparison is not possible, by using DNA samples from family members instead.

 This is a complex process – even more so when carried out internationally – which is where INTERPOL can play a unique role through its global network.

-The driving principle behind I-Familia is humanitarian.
-Its aim is to reunite loved ones or to bring closure to cases and allow families to rebuild their lives.
+I-Familia helps to reunite loved ones or to bring closure to cases and allow families to rebuild their lives.

 The missing, and the impact on their families

 There is growing international concern about the number of missing persons and unidentified victims around the world due to increased international travel, the prevalence of organized crime and human trafficking, the rise in global migration, conflicts and natural disasters.

 Families of a missing person face continued distress from not knowing where their loved one is, often waiting years for news.
 Depending on the legislation in their countries, families might not be issued with a death certificate, which can have administrative and economic implications.